arcadian-guy/Aseprite-Tool/README.md

 # Procedure
 1) Make sure there are deps and aseprite folder in C: and all prerequisite has been fulfilled.
 2) Grab latest tool release from this repo and put the .bat file in C: Drive.
-3) Click Run and let it do all work 😉 (It takes about 3-8 mins depending on hardware).
+3) Click Run and let it do all work (It takes about 3-8 mins depending on hardware).
-4) Your aseprite release will be available at "C:\aseprite\build\bin" in form of aseprite.exe 😄
+4) Your aseprite release will be available at "C:\aseprite\build\bin" in form of aseprite.exe.

 # Conclusion
 Aseprite is NOT my product, I am just helping you guys.
 Don't ask me unnecessary questions about Aseprite.
 You can learn more at [aseprite](https://github.com/aseprite/aseprite).